Debt sucks. There’s no way to sugar-coat it.

 I’ve always believed that there’s a limit to how much you can save but no limit to how much you can earn.

 What does that have to do with paying off debt?
-Well, imagine having extra $1,000/month (or more) that you could put toward your bills.
+Well, imagine having an extra $1,000/month (or more) that you could put toward your bills.

-The best part is, it’s far easier to earn $1,000 than to slash $1,000 from your budget.
+The best part: it’s far easier to earn $1,000 than to slash $1,000 from your budget.

 Just a few examples of ways to earn more money:

-- Get a $5,000 raise with a simple, 15-minute conversation with your boss (this option is free).
+- Get a $5,000 raise with a simple, 15-minute conversation with your boss.

 - Earn $1,000, $2,000, even $5,000 or more on the side, every month, while still keeping your day job.